erichall/webgl-30/README.md

 ### 15/30

 ##### What the heck did we do yesterday?
-We manage to create a architecture that are able to draw lots of elements in a quite dynamic way.
+We manage to create an architecture that are able to draw lots of elements in a quite dynamic way.

 ##### What did we do today?
 Moved on towards 2d translation again but this time with the new design in use.
 It works quite good I assume.
-The first bit of this tutorial is quite naive by calling `bufferData` in each render but we manage to get it up and running with a movable rect:
+The first bit of this tutorial is quite naive by calling `bufferData` in each render, but we manage to get it up and running with a movable rect:
 ```clojure
 (defn draw!